-The findings show that the news environment creates high engagement and memory encoding for advertisers in both hard and soft news contexts.
+The findings show that the news environment as a whole creates high engagement and memory encoding in both hard and soft news contexts.

 But crucially, there is no evidence that hard news stories create dislike.
 In fact, hard news stories generate a higher “approach” response, rather than a negative withdrawal response.
 These findings call into question an over-zealous approach to brand safety, for example, through blacklisting and keyword blocking.